 - A spin will be considered accomplished when the skater completes a minimum of three (3) rotations for one position spin and two (2) rotations for a combination spin.
 The technical panel will call the spin when the basic characteristics are fulfilled. - Position in a spin: the position of a spin is defined by its edge, foot, and body posture.
 The basic positions are: - Upright: are those in which the body remains in a standing position.
-The skating leg must be stretched or slightly bend. - o Sit: the hips cannot be higher than the knee of the skating leg. - o Camel: free leg position (knee and heel) must not be under the hip. - Other spin positions that can be called because they have a base value defined in the system are: - Heel - Broken - Inverted
+The skating leg must be stretched or slightly bend. - \circ Sit: the hips cannot be higher than the knee of the skating leg. - \circ Camel: free leg position (knee and heel) must not be under the hip. - Positions with base values that can be called because they have a base value defined in the system are: - o Heel - o Broken - \circ Inverted